Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 5/notes/notes.md

 These smaller units of the file are called `partitions`.
 To achieve this, Spark has a special command called `df.repartition()`, which takes the number of partitions as a parameter.
 When we read a file into a DataFrame, Spark creates as many partitions as there are files in the folder.

 Executing `df.repartition(24)` does not immediately change the DataFrame because repartitioning is lazy.
 The change is applied only when we perform an action, such as saving the DataFrame.
 So, let's save it as Parquet file/write it into a dataframe.
+(Check [pyspark_pandas_1.ipynb](../scripts/pyspark_pandas_1.ipynb))

 ```python
 df = df.repartition(24)